cosmicdaman/Cyanide/README.md

 ## Build
 Building cyanide on linux is easy, as there is a Makefile provided.
 Just run: `make cyanide` and you should be good.
-Then, run: `sudo cp /CyanideSourceCodePath/cyanide /usr/bin` to install cyanide (make sure to run `cyanide -r`
+Then, run: `sudo cp /CyanideSourceCodePath/cyanide /usr/bin` to install cyanide.
+Finally, run `cyanide`.
+You should see `cyanide: no parameters specified for a list of parameters, use cyanide -lp`.

+(make sure to run `cyanide -r` before you launch the editor!)